Productivity: How Small Habits Drive Big Change

 #2.
 Keep habits simple.

-There’s a great quote from Albert Anstein: “Any fool can make something complicated; it takes a genius to make it simple.”
+There’s a great quote from Albert Einstein: “Any fool can make something complicated; it takes a genius to make it simple.”
 Complex habits collapse under pressure.
-Short, clear habits like “close off all interruptions and time block between 10-11 am” survive the demands of leadership.
+Short, clear habits like, “close off all interruptions and time block between 10-11 am”, survive the demands of leadership.
 As habit guru, James Clear writes, “You do not rise to the level of your goals.
 You fall to the level of your systems.”
 (James Clear, Atomic Habits).

 #3.
 Build systems that create consistency.